 By registering to participate in the Leduc Music Festival you are agreeing for the festival to use your name and or photos in advertising, promotion, social media, and website.
 If you wish to NOT have your photo published please contact the Registrar, Alex Singleton | email@example.com

 The registration process for the 2021 Leduc Music Festival is much the same as usual.
-In addition to your registration you will be required to scan a copy of the sheet music that you will be performing and uploading to our Google drive.
-When scanning please ensure the front cover and the page/s of your music are included in one file.
-Also, please note on the front cover the performers name, the class number in which they are entered.
+In addition to your registration you will be required to scan a copy of the sheet music that you will be performing and uploading to our Google Drive folder.
+When scanning please ensure the front cover and the page/s of your music are included in one pdf.
+Also, please note on the front cover the entrant’s number and the class number in which they are entered.
 If your music is a digital download you must also include a proof of purchase.

 Registration is online and can be accessed using the link to the MusicFestivalSuite.com where you can set up your profile, linking it to your teacher and parent.
 This allows for both your family and your teacher to check the correctness of the registration and pay using Paypal once your information is complete.